pinho/nuxt-blog-template/articles/steps.md

 ```zsh
 % yarn add frontmatter-markdown-loader
 ```

+## Configure markdown loader and directory for the posts

 Add the `frontmatter-markdown-loader` on configurations, in `nuxt.config.js`, add the following code on `build` field: